csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

 ## Process - Reflection

 We will analyze the success/lack of success of our decisions using the “5 Whys” assessment framework.
-With this framework, we can directly determine the root causes of our success/lack thereof for each decision.
+With this framework, we can directly determine the root causes of our success/lack thereof for each decision by repeatedly asking the question "Why?".

 #### Q1.
 Decisions that turned out well